Aviah/one-click-django-polls-tutorial/tutorial_part3.md

 	    url(r'^$', home_page, name='hello-world'),
 	]

-The include function will let django match urls from the polls app.
+The `include` function will tell django to match urls from the polls app.

 Test it!
 Run the django development server: